ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

 - Clone repo locally
 - Make sure to cd to `/Downloads/book_app_8th/` or `cd book_app_8th/downloads/book_app_8th` depending on where you are.
 - make sure you're in the `book_app_8th` folder.
+- Make sure you have a version of node v14.5.0 or higher (this project utilises ES modules).
+- run `npm i` to install all required packages.
 - run `npm run play` in the terminal
 - follow app instructions.

 <img width="1440" alt="Screen Shot 2021-06-16 at 22 37 27" src="https://user-images.githubusercontent.com/60614102/122297605-9e1ce280-cef3-11eb-95f8-eda63093a973.png">

 ## Testing :